 The Board, however, has made clear that the General Counsel is not required to institute enforcement proceedings sua sponte, but only on request of the party on whose behalf the subpoena was issued.
 See Best Western City View Motor Inn, 325 NLRB 1186 (1998) (applying the same rule to subpoena enforcement contempt proceedings).
-Nor is the General Counsel required to initiate enforcement proceedings where the subpoena is incapable of being enforced.
+Nor is the GC required to initiate enforcement proceedings where the subpoena is incapable of being enforced.
 See Champ Corp., 291 NLRB 803 (1988) (subpoena was incapable of being enforced as documents were unavailable), enfd.
 933 F.2d 688 (9th Cir.
 1990), cert. denied 502 U.S. 957 (1991).
-See also Equinox Holdings, Inc. v.
+See also NLRB v.
+RadNet Mgt., Inc., 818 Fed.
+Appx.
+663, 667 (9th Cir.
+June 17, 2020) (hearing officer in postelection objections case did not err by refusing to enforce certain employer subpoenas as they "were mere 'fishing expeditions' with no basis of belief or knowledge that they would provide any probative information"); Equinox Holdings, Inc. v.
 NLRB, 883 F.3d 935, 940 (D.C.
 Cir.
-2018) (hearing officer in post-election objections case did not unreasonably refuse to enforce the company's subpoena of an employee witness, as the company never made a proffer that the testimony might have warranted setting aside the election); and Powerback Rehabilitation, 365 NLRB No. 119, slip op. at 1 n.
-2 (2017) (Acting Regional Director did not abuse his discretion in post-election objections case by refusing to enforce the employer's subpoena duces tecum on one of its supervisors to determine if she had made objectionable preelection prounion statements because the subpoena was "at best, a fishing expedition," notwithstanding that the supervisor had not filed a petition to revoke the subpoena).
+2018) (hearing officer in postelection objections case did not unreasonably refuse to enforce the company's subpoena of an employee witness, as the company never made a proffer that the testimony might have warranted setting aside the election); and Powerback Rehabilitation, 365 NLRB No. 119, slip op. at 1 n.
+2 (2017) (Acting Regional Director did not abuse his discretion in postelection objections case by refusing to enforce the employer's subpoena duces tecum on one of its supervisors to determine if she had made objectionable preelection prounion statements because the subpoena was "at best, a fishing expedition," notwithstanding that the supervisor had not filed a petition to revoke the subpoena).